ramonfontes/demo-cnsm-2025/README.md

 `$ sudo python topology.py`

-* After running the script, two xterm windows will open: one for the Flask server and another for Grafana on host h1.
+* After running the script, one xterm windows will open for the Flask server.
 * Then open ui/index.html